Probiotics for Horses: Gut Health, Digestion, and Performance

 What Does Loose Manure in Horses Mean?

 Loose manure in horses is a common sign of digestive inconsistency.
 It may appear as softer-than-normal stool, water separation, or irregular manure texture.
-While it is not always a serious issue, it often reflects changes in how the horse’s digestive system is functioning.
+While it is not always serious, it often reflects changes in how the digestive system is functioning.

-Because horses rely on microbial fermentation in the hindgut to process fiber, manure consistency can be an important indicator of gut stability.
+Because horses rely on microbial fermentation in the hindgut to process fiber, manure consistency is an important indicator of gut stability.
 When digestion is efficient and balanced, manure tends to remain consistent.
-When that balance is disrupted, manure quality may change.
+When that balance is disrupted, manure quality changes.

 Common Causes of Loose Manure in Horses